nottal/Project-Downstream/README.md

 ## Contributing

-We welcome everyone to contribute to our fork.
-Please join our Discord for collaborating!
+We welcome everyone to contribute to Space Station 14 as a whole!
+If you have any interest in creating content for a specific fork, reach out to them and get involved!
+If you want to help out our server in specific (thanks!)
+Join us at our discord below.
 We recommend you read the contribution guidelines.
 [Contribution Guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html)

 ## Building